Die Antwoord: 2017–2018: Scrapped Book of Zef album

 Ninja was featured in Alexander Wang's S/S 2017 campaign in January 2017.
 In May 2017, Die Antwoord announced via Instagram that they planned to release their fifth studio album, then titled The Book of Zef, as their last, and released its planned lead single, "Love Drug".
 They embarked on the Love Drug World Tour from May to September of that year.
-They released Tommy Can't Sleep, a short film starring their daughter Sixteen Jones and Jack Black, the film, which was directed by Yolandi Visser, features black-and-white, grotesque imagery inspired by photographer Roger Ballen. in June of that year, followed by a trailer for a television series they were creating, South African Ninja, in July.
+They released Tommy Can't Sleep in June of that year, a short film starring their daughter Sixteen Jones and Jack Black, and directed by Yolandi Visser using black-and-white, grotesque imagery inspired by photographer Roger Ballen.
+It was followed on July by a trailer for a television series they were creating, South African Ninja.
 They then announced in June 2018 that their final album would instead be titled 27 and would feature 27 songs, many of which would be collaborations and would be released over the course of the following year.
 The scheduled lead single of that album, "Golden Dawn", was released in the summer of 2018, though 27 was never released.

 Die Antwoord announced in April 2018 that they would be performing in Israel in August.
 Due to calls from the African National Congress for South African artists to boycott performing in Israel in solidarity with the Palestinians, the announcement received backlash from social media users.
 They canceled the performance in June 2018.
 They posted a freestyle diss track against Eminem to their YouTube channel in September 2018 as a response to his diss of them on the song "Greatest" from his album Kamikaze, a continuation of their feud that began after Eminem mispronounced the duo's name on his 2017 single "Untouchable".

-2019–present: House of Zef, assault and abuse allegations
+2019–2024: House of Zef, assault and abuse allegations

 In March 2019, Australian rapper Zheani released "The Question", a diss track against Die Antwoord accusing the duo of sex trafficking her to South Africa, resulting in online attention.
 Visser denied the claims on Instagram and accused Zheani of "clout chasing".
 Six months later, Zheani filed a police report against Ninja in Queensland, accusing him of having violently sexually assaulted her in 2013 in Wilderness and of sharing revenge porn of her to his Chappie castmates.
 She alleged that Visser connected her to Ninja, and they began to exchange emails.
 Ninja reportedly wrote that he loved Zheani while comparing her to his daughter, sent her explicit photos, and arranged for her to visit him in South Africa.
 According to her, he continued to email her after the assault, which he described as a "ritual".
 American singer Dionna Dal Monte, who became known in the Italian media for having a swastika tattooed on her breast, also came forward to allege that Ninja had sexually assaulted her in Italy in 2014.